Chapter 11

 Chapter 11 bankruptcy is not only available to every kind of business, but also to certain individuals with substantial debts and assets.
 In some cases, Chapter 7 and Chapter 13 are not available to individual consumer debtors.
 In those cases, an individual Chapter 11 debt restructuring may be a good option.
 In the case of individuals, a Chapter 11 is very similar to Chapter 13 bankruptcy.
 Funding of the Chapter 11 Plan can come from the debtor’s future earnings, and in general the debtor must commit disposable income over five years unless the plan pays all claims in full over a shorter period of time.

-The Chapter 11 bankruptcy process is very complex, and declaring Chapter 11 can be a difficult decision.
+The Chapter 11 bankruptcy process is complex.
+Declaring Chapter 11 can be a difficult decision.
 The experienced attorneys at Lee Legal can answer your questions and provide you with qualified bankruptcy advice and guidance.